 Low levels of B12 can be a risk factor for depression, and it’s common in vegans and alcoholics.
 There are very few vegan-friendly foods that contain B12, so if you suspect you’re low, make sure to supplement with high-quality B12 to boost your levels.
 Signs include fatigue, shortness of breath, tingling and numbness in the extremities, headache, dementia, disorientation, and loss of concentration and memory.

 Also, watch how much you drink.
 Alcohol naturally reduces your levels of B12 as it damages the cells in your stomach lining, reducing absorption of the B12 you ingest.
 So if you enjoy a regular glass of wine or beer, but you’re feeling flat, you may want to reduce how often you’re drinking.
 The daily recommended intake of vitamin B12 for healthy adults is 2.4 micrograms.
-Good sources of B12 are often animal-based foods and include snapper, prawns, algaes, sea plants and miso.
-However, you can also get B12 from vegan nutritional yeast.
+Good sources of B12 are often animal-based foods and include snapper, prawns, algaes, sea plants, and miso.
+However, you can also get B12 from vegan nutritional yeast or a good quality supplement.